AEO Budget 2026: The Line-Item Template That Survives Finance Review

 Path C — Start tiny, decide later.
 Choose this if you cannot resolve the question above:

-• Spend €80 on a baseline scan and €1,500 on a sprint of content fixes against the top three gap queries the scan surfaces
+• Run the free baseline scan and spend €1,500 on a sprint of content fixes against the top three gap queries the scan surfaces

 • Run for one quarter